 We’ve almost booked this place two different times.
 Lush jungle, wild monkeys that swing from the trees, an organic farm, rugged beach, and an open-air house outfitted by furniture made from the surrounding trees.
 Once when I was talking to the owner on the phone about traveling with an infant and asked if they had a crib, he said, “No, but that’s no problem–we’ll just make you one.”

 Sure it’s a little corny, but what kids wouldn’t flip to stay in an old lighthouse!
-With a two-year-old still in diapers, I’m hesitant to commit to the half-mile hike to this stone lighthouse inn with all our gear.
-But as soon as my kids can both carry their own backpacks, I’m booking one of the two rooms.
+Of course, with a two-year-old still in diapers, I’m hesitant to commit to the half-mile hike to this stone lighthouse inn with all our gear.
+But as soon as my kids can both carry their backpacks, I’m booking one of the two rooms.

-Everyone’s so busy, who doesn’t love the idea of spending a quiet week with their family in a rustic, stone farmhouse with no electricity?
-In the English countryside!
-Decorated by an contemporary arts group!
+Everyone’s so busy, but I doubt anyone would pass on the idea of spending a quiet week with their family in a rustic, stone farmhouse decorated by a contemporary arts group with no electricity.
+Make the location the English countryside.
 It just gets better and better.

 Before I even had kids, I wanted to spend a month or two in France during the summer with them.
-They’re growing up fast, so I plan to keep this absolutely perfect and amazing house on my list until it’s officially crossed off.
+But, unfortunately, they’re growing up fast, so I plan to keep this absolutely perfect and amazing house on my list until it’s officially crossed off.

 Now I’ve let you into my little secret, what vacation destinations are yet to e crossed off your bucket list?
 I want to read them in the comments section below!